 Full/half-day preschool openings (ages 3 & older only) are available at U-M Ann Arbor Early Education & Care Centers.
 Click here or contact Judy at (734) 763-3947.

 Current openings (including for infants & toddlers!) are available at Campus Child Care Homes Network programs in Ann Arbor & Ypsilanti.
 Click here to learn more.

 Now recruiting U-M benefits-eligible retirees and current U-M students to be Family Helpers!
 Click here for info.

 The Work/Life Resource Center is a starting point for the University of Michigan community to learn about resources and tools to promote work/life balance: child care and elder care resources, educational programs, and consultation on flexible scheduling.

-A newer program is our U-M Family Helpers -- a listing of U-M students who are available for child/elder care, yard work, tutoring, housekeeping, and pet sitting.
+A newer program is our U-M Family Helpers -- a listing of U-M students and U-M benefits-eligible retirees who are available for child/elder care, yard work, tutoring, housekeeping, pet/house sitting, and more!

 If you are a current U-M affiliate — full- or part-time faculty, staff or student — we can help guide you to resources and programs including:

 - PARENTING & LACTATION INFORMATION

 - CHILD CARE & KIDS KARE AT HOME

 - U-M FAMILY HELPERS